How Fern Docs work

 ```

-The navigation organizes your documentation in the left-side nav bar.
-You can create sections for grouping related content.
+Sections organize your documentation in the left-side nav bar.
 Each `section` has a name and a list of `contents`.
-The sections appear in the left-side nav bar in the order that they are listed in `docs.yml`.
+Sections appear in the order listed in `docs.yml`.

-In `contents`, list your pages with names and corresponding file paths.
-The supported file types for pages are `.md` or `.mdx`.
+* `page` Manually list your pages with names and corresponding file paths.

 navigation: